nateinaction/wordpress-integration-services/README.md

 When the updated Integration Docker image is published to master, a Travis CI job will build the image and verify it passes tests before pushing to Docker Hub.

 The updator in `main.py` is a Github application and expects a private RSA key named `github_app_key.pem` to be mounted at `/secrets/github_app_key.pem`.
 A K8s secret can be created by running `kubectl create secret generic github-app-key-pem --from-file=./github_app_key.pem`: https://kubernetes.io/docs/concepts/configuration/secret/

+This repo's master branch image is automatically built and published by Docker Hub.